BLUE BTV FAQs

 Q: To my knowledge, my property is already stormwater friendly.
 Can I still get BLUE BTV certified or rebates?

-A: Our rebates are designed to help property owners implement Green Stormwater Infrastructure (GSI) best practices on their properties, so if you already have GSI features installed, we cannot offer rebates for work you’ve already completed.
+A: Our rebates are designed to help property owners implement Green Stormwater Infrastructure (GSI) and best practices on their properties.
+If you already have GSI features installed, we cannot offer rebates for work that's already been completed.
 However, we are happy to schedule a property assessment to discuss further improvements.
 If your home meets the BLUE BTV criteria, then you can become BLUE BTV Certified!